What is a concussion injury compensation claim?

 Very Severe Brain Injury £344,150 – £493,000 Vegetative or minimally conscious state.
 Little or no response to environment.
 Full-time care required.

 Less Severe Brain Injury £18,700 – £52,550 Good recovery expected, but ongoing issues may include fatigue, memory problems, or reduced concentration.
+Some impact on work and daily activities.

 What are special damages for concussion injury claims?